isaacnmm/pestpolicy-hugo2XX/content/posts/capstar-flea-treatment-reviews/index.md

 ###  Review #1: Highly Effective Oral Flea Treatment

-I can say that I finally landed on an effective and still [safe flea killer - for small dogs](https://pestpolicy.com/capstar-flea-tablets-for-small-dogs) and large dogs plus cats.
+I can say that I finally landed on an effective and still [safe flea killer - for small dogs](https://pestpolicy.com/capstar-flea-tablets-for-small-dogs)and large dogs plus cats.
 Compared to other over-the-counter pesticides and repellents that I had used trying to control the fleas on my pets, Capstar tablets proved much better.

 - I had my reservations in using the oral tablets for flea control especially after going through the CDC reports regarding their safety.